Ratonhnhaké:ton: Assassin's Creed III

 Connor is an ancestor (on the paternal side) of Desmond Miles, the protagonist of most of the early series' modern-day sequences, who experiences Connor's life through the Animus, a device unlocking hidden memories inside his DNA.
-As shown in Assassin's Creed III, he was born as Ratonhnhaké:ton in 1756 to Kaniehtí:io, a member of the Kanien'kehá:ka indigenous population, as the result of her brief relationship with Haytham Kenway, a British member of the Templar Order who had been sent to the American Colonies to establish a new rite for the Order and find the Grand Temple of the First Civilization—a precursor race that created humanity and powerful artifacts called "Pieces of Eden".
-Initially raised by his mother within the village of Kanatahséton in the Mohawk Valley region of Upstate New York, Ratonhnhaké:ton is four years old when he has his first encounter with the Templar Charles Lee, Haytham's right-hand man, who threatens to harm his people if they do not reveal the location of the Grand Temple, which they swore to protect from outsiders.
-Shortly after, Ratonhnhaké:ton finds his village aflame following an attack by enemy soldiers, and is unable to save his mother, leading him to swear revenge on Lee, who he assumes ordered the attack.

-In 1769, when Ratonhnhaké:ton is thirteen years old, the village elder gives him a Crystal Ball which allows Juno, a member of the First Civilization, to communicate with him.
-Juno explains that it is Ratonhnhaké:ton's destiny to defeat the Templars, and tells him to seek out the Colonial Assassin Brotherhood, which was nearly exterminated by the Templars years prior.
-Ratonhnhaké:ton travels to the homestead of Achilles Davenport, the retired mentor of the Colonial Brotherhood, who survived the Templars' purge.
-After impressing Achilles by defeating several bandits trying to rob him, he is allowed to stay and begins training as an Assassin.
-Achilles also gives Ratonhnhaké:ton the name Connor (after his late son, Connor Davenport) to help him blend in with colonial society.
+As shown in Assassin's Creed III, Connor was born as Ratonhnhaké:ton in 1756 to Kaniehtí:io, a Kanien’kehá:ka woman from the village of Kanatahséton, following her brief relationship with Haytham Kenway, the Grand Master of the Colonial Rite of the Templar Order.
+In 1760, Ratonhnhaké:ton witnesses his mother die in an attack on their village, which he assumes was perpetrated by the Templar Charles Lee, whom he encountered shortly before.
+Years later, a teenage Ratonhnhaké:ton is given a Crystal Ball by the village elder, which allows Juno, a member of the First Civilization, to communicate with him.
+Juno claims that Ratonhnhaké:ton must join the Assassins to save his village from destruction, and directs him to the homestead of Achilles Davenport, the retired Mentor of the Colonial Brotherhood.
+Achilles, disillusioned with the Assassin cause following his Brotherhood's collapse, reluctantly trains Ratonhnhaké:ton and gives him the name Connor (after his late son, Connor Davenport) to help him blend in with colonial society.